AlirezaF80/ChatGPT-RTL/README.md

-# ChatGPT RTL UserScript
+# ChatGPT RTL

-This UserScript modifies the interface of ChatGPT to fix the direction of RTL (right-to-left) languages, such as Persian, Hebrew, and Arabic.
+ChatGPT RTL is a UserScript which modifies the interface of ChatGPT to fix the direction of RTL (right-to-left) languages, such as Persian, Hebrew, and Arabic.
 It ensures that text elements containing RTL languages are displayed correctly from right to left.

 ## Installation